JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 50 × -0.00435 = **-0.2175**

 ### 2 Munich Police & Putschists - victims of Beer Hall Putsch

+Context: On November 8-9, 1923, Hitler led an armed attempt to seize power in Munich, declaring a "national revolution" and marching 2,000 armed men through the city.
+The coup ended in a shootout at the Odeonsplatz where "fourteen putschists and four policemen lay dead," and Hitler fled the scene.

 **A. 4 Policemen (killed)**
 • ΔOS = -1.00 (death)